fieldtrip/website/tutorial/tms-eeg.md

 We now have our data segmented, removed ringing/step response and recharge artifacts.
 Our data still contains the exponential decay and the cranial muscle artifacts.
 We will attempt to attenuate these artifacts following an approach based on work by Korhonen et al. [Removal of large muscle artifacts from transcranial magnetic stimulation-evoked EEG by independent component analysis](http://dx.doi.org/10.1007/s11517-011-0748-9).
 We will use a slightly adapted version of their manual artifact rejection approach.
 To this end we will decompose our data into independent components and reject components that capture artifacts we wish to attenuate, while taking care we do not remove non-artifactual data.

 Running an ICA can take quite some time depending on the size of the data.
 Depending on your system processing this dataset will take about 15-30 minutes.
 Furthermore, running an ICA requires quite a lot of memory.
 In this case it requires an estimated 4GB of additional system memory.
-We therefore advise you to download the output here: [comp_tms.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/tms/sp/comp_tms.mat).
+We therefore advise you to download the result [comp_tms.mat](https://download.fieldtriptoolbox.org/tutorial/tms/sp/comp_tms.mat).
 You can then skip the following segment of code.

 {% include markup/warning %}
 As ICA is in fact a spatial filter, it relies on the artifacts having a stable topography in the data.
 If the topography changes during the experiment, your artifact may be captured in more than one, or two components and potentially cannot be captured in sufficient components at all.
 If you therefore know beforehand that the topography of your artifacts are different for parts of your data, you may have to apply the ICA separately for these parts.
 For example, if you are running an experiment where different locations are stimulated in different conditions, you could run the ICA separately for each location.